-\ Indicates less than 1%.
+\ Indicates less than 1%

 Excludes 3,315 shares of Common Stock held by Mr. Graft's wife, Kimberly Graft through Goldman Sachs FBO Kimberly Graft Roth IRA.
-90,000 shares of stock held by Mr. Graft have been pledged to Veritex Bank, N.A. in connection with a personal loan facility entered into by Mr. Graft.
+90,000 shares of stock held by Mr. Graft have been pledged to Veritex Bank, N.A. and 60,000 shares that have been pledged to Bank of the West in connection with personal loan facilities entered into by Mr. Graft.

-(2) Mr. Sparks exercises voting and dispositive control over 267,372 shares of Common Stock held by each of SBS Equity, LLC, The Sparks Foundations, Inc., and Sparco Market Fund and disclaims beneficial ownership of such shares, except to the extent of his pecuniary interest.
+(2) Mr. Sparks exercises voting and dispositive control over an aggregate of 299,690 shares of Common Stock held by SBS Equity, LLC, The Sparks Foundations, Inc., a 501(c)3 organization, Sparco Market Fund and shares held indirectly through Mr. Spark's spouse, as trustee of the Katherine A. Bolwing Trust I. Mr. Sparks disclaims beneficial ownership of such shares, except to the extent of his pecuniary interest therein.